BabylonJS/Extensions/QueuedInterpolation/src/meshes/automaton/README.md

 The restore should be done pretty early.
 The meshes need to have the exact same number of vertices at restore.
 Also, afterwards you may not manually delete or add vertices.
 Operations like `Limited Dissolve` also update the shapekeys, but manual adds or deletes will not export correctly as the shapekeys are out of sync with geometry.

 The base class of the body mesh needs to be set to `QI.Automaton`.
-Teeth, tongue, eyes, eye browse, & eye lashes need to be merged to the body, but delaying that just prior to export is recommended.
+Teeth, tongue, eye, eye browse, & eye lash meshes need to be merged to the body, but delaying that just prior to export is recommended.

 # Other MakeHuman Community Operations #
 There are some other useful operations provided.
 These operators were made specifically for Babylon.JS.
 They are safe to do before or after transferring expression shape keys.
 These include: